 print(f"max difference: {max_difference:.8f}")

-3. Run the export smoke script.
+6. Run export_onnx_smoke.py for the complete ONNX export smoke test.

 $ python export_onnx_smoke.py